 Though there’s no set time or date that’s always cheapest to book, there’s still a period when cheap fares are most likely to pop up.
 I call these Goldilocks Windows.

 For domestic flights, the best time to book is normally 1 to 3 months before your travel dates.
 For international trips, it’s 2 to 8 months prior.
-If your trip is during a peak travel period (Christmas, summer, St. Patrick’s Day in Dublin) add a couple months to those windows.
+If your trip is during a peak travel period (Christmas, summer, St. Patrick’s Day in Dublin) add a couple months to those windows (see our next tip).
 If you’re traveling during low season it’s more likely cheap fares will pop up closer to departure date, but prices tend to jump in the last month or two before departure, so you don’t want to cut it too close.

 You also want to pay attention to times when you know airfare is actually going to go up.
 At that is at the 21-, 14-, and 7-day marks before departure.
 Most fares include an advance purchase requirement, which mandates that a particular fare bucket is only available if booked, say, 21 (or 14 or 7) days or more in advance of travel.

 Airlines know leisure travelers tend to book flights early and business travelers tend to book flights late.
 Airlines want to make sure they milk as much money as possible from business travelers who don’t care what the flight costs (it’s their company paying, after all), so they increase fares on the type of tickets business travelers buy, including last-minute bookings.